USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch04_science.md

 -   As a tool for model development, PA can help evaluate the effect of modifications made to a model or process module.
 -   As a tool for regulatory decision-making, PA can help determine whether a decision to control a specific type of emission would produce the desired results.

 Note that CMAQ with process analysis will not work with the EBI chemical solver.
-Process anlysis works only with either the Rosenbrock or the SMVGEAR solvers.
+Process analysis works only with either the Rosenbrock or the SMVGEAR solvers.

 The CMAQ User Interface
 -----------------------